e40/tget/README.md

     0 3 * * *  source $HOME/.profile; /usr/local/bin/tget --cron | $HOME/bin/notify.sh tget

 It runs every day at 3AM.
+Running more often is fine, but you need to be careful not to run afoul of the site rules.

 The `notify.sh` script is what I use to email the output of the program, but only if there is output (no empty emails).
-That script is:
+That script
+is:

     #! /bin/bash
     # copy stdin to an email message, but only send one if there's something